chessai/py-poketext/readme.md

 # Poketext

-An SMS/MMS Pokedex application, powered by Twilio and GitHub user phalt's PokeAPI v1
+An SMS/MMS Pokedex application, powered by Twilio PokeAPI v1

-Here I will be re-writing the tutorial from https://www.twilio.com/blog/2014/11/build-your-own-pokedex-with-django-mms-and-pokeapi.html, without the explanations of the workings of everything and while updating the tutorial to python-3.5.1

 What you NEED to get this working: